 6. Oily Fish

 The next time you go to a seafood restaurant, seek out salmon, trout, herring, or mackerel.
 Sardines and anchovies are also good choices.
 These fish have oil in their tissues and gut, and their filets contain up to 30 percent oil, according to Medical News Today.
 That oil contains omega-3 fatty acid, which benefits the heart, nervous system and helps reduce inflammatory conditions such as arthritis.
 Grill, broil or sauté fish—don’t fry it.
 One serving of fish is three ounces on the South Beach Diet, and it’s considered a Protein.

 7. Beans and Legumes

 Every plant we eat has at least a little bit of protein in it, but beans and legumes (meaning a less mature form of beans and peas) have so much protein that the USDA categorizes them in the protein and vegetable sections of its daily food pyramid.
 Unlike meats, beans, peas and lentils contain no saturated fat.
 And, because they’re plants, these simple foods have many of the vitamins and minerals our bodies need—specifically fiber, folate and potassium.
 Beans and legumes are considered Good Carbs on the South Beach Diet.
 One serving of beans and legumes is ½ cup.
-If you’re on our Keto-Friendly program, make sure that your beans and legumes fit into your daily net carb limit of 50 grams before enjoying.
+If you’re following South Beach Diet, make sure that your beans and legumes fit into your daily net carb limit of 50 grams before enjoying.